-What was the rabbit's greatest worry?
-What made the whole earth shake?
+What t was the rabbit's greatest worry? , What made the whole earth shake?

 Α A lion Α An earthquake

 В A crash В An enormous coconut

-C An earthquake С The fleeing rabbits
+С An earthquake C The fleeing rabbits

 D A falling tree D A falling tree

+,

-here did the lion want the rabbit to take e him? ?
+Where did the lion want the rabbit to take him?

-did the lion drop the coconut onto round?) did the rabbit feel after the lion ped the coconut onto the ground?

-A To make the rabbit run away А Angry

-В To help the rabbit get the fruit В Disappointed

-С To show the rabbit what had С Foolish

-C happened C 1 Oolisii

-D To make the rabbit laugh D Worried

-Wha t is the main message of the story? pened quickly after the rabbit

-Α Run away from trouble. arthquake!"
-Copy two words from nat show us this.

-В Check the facts before tne story ory ti iat show us this.

-panicking.

-C Rabbits are the fastest runners.

-ow d id the lion try to make the rabbit fe el het ter a at the e end of the story?
-Write down two
+• did the lion drop the coconut onto round? did the rabbit feel after the lion oed the coconut onto the ground? Α To make the rabbit run away Α Angry В To help the rabbit get the fruit В Disappointed С To show the rabbit what had happened С Foolish D To make the rabbit laugh D Worried the story that show us this.
+Wha t is the main message of the story?
+Things happened quickly after the rabbit Α Run away from trouble. shouted "Earthquake!"
+Copy two words from the story that show us this. panicking. В Check the facts before panicking.
+C Rabbits are the fastest runners. С Rabbits are the fastest runners.

-low did the lion try to make the rabbit feel better at the end of the story?
-Write down two hings that he did.
+How did the lion try to make the rabbit feel better at the end of the story?
+Write down two things that he did.

-1

-)

--